KozGit/DOOM-3-BFG-VR/README.txt

 		by pressing the System Menu button in game, and selecting the 'Settings->Controls-> Key	Bindings' menu on the PDA.

+		Be careful not to speak when binding a control, or you will rebind what talking does.
+		You can't rebind specific voice commands.
+Edit the dict file instead.
+		The thumb rests on the Touch controllers can be bound, so be careful not to bump them.

 		You can use the right joystick and trigger to highlight and select an action.
 		If you are in game and using the PDA to adjust settings, you may use motion controls and your virtual finger to access the menu as a touch screen.
 Touch an entry once to